Achievable logoAchievable logo

 4 Facsimile prescription obtained via fax transmission

 All prescriptions must be checked for accuracy and completeness.
-Tamper-resistant prescription forms are a requirement for prescribing controlled substances.
+Tamper-resistant prescription forms are required when prescribing controlled substances.

 Parts of a prescription are as follows: